aschuerch/Microbial-Genomics-2018/_episodes/07-getting-data.md

 ~~~
 {: .source}

-Make sure that is was compressed
+Make sure that is was extracted

 ~~~
 $ ls